agateau/clyde/README.md

 The Clyde store contains the list of all packages Clyde can install.

-### `clyde update`
+### `clyde search foobar`

-Updates Clyde store so that Clyde is aware of the availability of new packages or new versions of existing packages.
+Searches Clyde store for a package matching "foobar" in its name or description.

 ### `clyde install foobar[@version]`